This fellowship is open to:

 U.S.-based junior faculty with a current NIH K award or other career development/independence award;

 U.S.-based post-doctoral fellows (PhD, MD, or DVM).
-Post-doctoral applicants do not necessarily need to be affiliated with one of the four GHES institutions prior to applying; post-docs who are offered a new position by at least one program-affiliated faculty mentor (at UC Berkeley, FIU, Stanford or Yale) are welcome to apply and are eligible to receive the fellowship in the first year to go abroad.
-The fellow’s mentor or institution must also guarantee support of at least one year after the fellow returns from abroad;
+Post-doctoral applicants do not necessarily need to be affiliated with one of the four GHES institutions prior to applying; post-docs who are offered a new position by at least one program-affiliated faculty mentor (at UC Berkeley, FIU, Stanford or Yale) are welcome to apply and are eligible to receive the fellowship in the first year to go abroad; all PhD candidates must graduate by July 1, 2014 to be eligible as postdoctoral fellow;

 U.S.-based advanced doctoral students enrolled in health-related doctoral programs, supported by a mentor (PI) at one of the four consortium institutions, who have passed their qualifying examination, whose dissertation project can be conducted at one of the program’s field sites abroad;